stefan-jeitler/change-blog/ReadMe.md

 * Do not dispose connections
 * Do not open or close connections
 * Do not begin transactions
+* Do not use it in a concurrent scenario
-* Use it with Dapper only.
+* Use it with Dapper only